nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 ## TODO

-- Implement proper NxtConfigurable
-    => What should be features?
 - Make adding callbacks available to the state machine itself and not just to events!
     => Refactor: Would be better if this was on the state machine in general.
     => Should not be on event at all!!!